 Greening the Commute

 To help reduce the number of employees that drive to work, we have encouraged telecommuting and work-from-home opportunities.
-Nearly 28% of our employees telecommute.
-According to the Environmental Protection Agency, transportation is one of the biggest sources of greenhouse gas (GHG) emissions in the U.S.
+According to the Environmental Protection Agency, transportation was one of the biggest sources of greenhouse gas emissions in the U.S. in 2018.